Link Transifex with GitHub

 On Project settings > integrations tab you will also be able to see details about the latest syncing with GitHub, so that you can detect any possible issues with specific files that either failed to be synced or weren’t found so that you can take some action to fix them.

 As your project evolves, you might end up in situations that you want to either extend the files you are syncing from GitHub or change the workflow of pushing localized content back on GitHub.
-To edit your options visit your Projects settings > integrations tab and click on the button in the GitHub integration.
+To edit your options visit your Projects settings > integrations tab and click on the ellipsis then Edit Settings.

 The interface to make the changes is the same as the one of the initial setup, but you will only be able to: